Another introductory level course is Economics of Globalization (EC 40).

 This course examines the dimensions, causes and consequences of the international flows of goods and services (trade), people (migration), and financial capital.

-EC 60--Capitalism and Human Welfare, Thomson, 3 credits, Fall, ISSP students only
+EC 60--Capitalism and Human Welfare, Staff, 3 credits, Fall, ISSP students only

 This course explores how growth and innovation shape our world and affect our standard of living.
 It examines theories of economic growth, the historical experience of growth and innovation in the US and elsewhere, and the slowdown of the growth of income and productivity in the past twenty years.